Nettas/volterra-eks-vk8s-guide/README.rst

 3. Create public load balancer
 ******************************

 We will use Volterra HTTP Load Balancer as a Reverse Proxy to route traffic to resources located on Volterra vk8s and EKS based on the URI prefix.
-Let's follow the steps below to create an origin pool and load balancer for our app.
+Let's follow the steps below to create load balancer for our app, an origin pool for frontend, and add routes for the load balancer - backend and nearest-store-backend.

 `a)` In the **Application** tab, navigate to **Load Balancers** and then select **HTTP Load Balancers** in the options.
 Then click **Add HTTP Load Balancer** to open the load balancer creation form.